I love words; books are my heaven and not being able to write is my hell.

 Writing has been a part of my life for as long as I can remember.
 I’ve never done it yet as a full-time career, although that doesn’t mean I’m not trying.
 Throughout my career, I’ve always written alongside it, and had some successes and failure along the way.

 One thing I wish I had known as a younger man setting out in the world; that being a writer was an option.
 It could be a hard option, certainly, but an option nonetheless.
 To me, being a writer was something that happened to other people.
-I adored the idea of being a writer, but I didn’t know how; those people who were writers had achieved their goal by magic and an unbelievable amount of talent.
+I adored the idea of being a writer, but I didn’t know how to ever get there; those people who were writers had achieved their goal by magic and an unbelievable amount of talent.

 In my twenties, laptops had really been a thing; it meant that I could sit in comfort at my first home and write.
 That eventually became a novel, and because it was my first one, it wasn’t good – certainly the first draft.
 I wanted to send it out to literary agents and publishers and, for some reason I can’t entirely fathom, I sent it out without very much editing or tidying up.
 Oh, the stupidity of youth – or maybe it was just stupidity unique to me.
 That’s entirely possible.